 David Lynch’s Dune

 In 1976 Dino De Laurentiis acquired the rights.
 The first director to make an attempt was none other than Ridley Scott.
 Together with Rudy Wurlitzer he wrote a screenplay based on a script by Frank Herbert himself.
 Scott envisioned that the movie would be split into two parts before passing on the project to direct Alien and then Blade Runner.

 It was director David Lynch who would first succeed in completing a Dune film.
-Sadly, of the current two adaptations currently finished it is the weakest.
+Sadly, of the current two adaptations finished it is the weakest.
 The nominal running time at 136 minutes poorly distils the original novel.
 Few of the deeper themes remain and where the director made an attempt to do so he resorts to mysticism bordering on magic.
-This adaptation was meant as the first in a series of movies in order to capitalize on the recent success of the Star Wars Trilogy.
+This adaptation was meant as the first in a series of movies in order to capitalize on the recent success of the Star Wars trilogy.
 But the poor mixture of making the movie more action-packed and reducing its themes left viewers aghast.
-That together with the poor special even for the early 80s makes this Dune adaption one to forget.
+That together with the poor special effects even for the early 80s makes this Dune adaption one to forget.

 Children of Dune miniseries from 2003

 After the success of the miniseries Frank Herbert’s Dune director John Harrison next adapted the two sequel novels: Dune Messiah and Children of Dune.
 The cast and format remained the same where possible, but the increase in budget was reflected in better visuals.